-Further, at the first three renewals of the board of directors following August 12, 2012, those slates which contain a number of candidates equal to or over three shall also include candidates belonging to different genders, as indicated in the notice of call of the shareholders' meeting.
-With regard to the modalities for the appointment of the board of directors, the Corporate bylaws provide for a specific correction mechanism ("sliding clause") to be used in the event that, following the vote, a balance between genders, as required under the applicable legal framework, is not achieved.
+Further, those slates which contain a number of candidates equal to or over three shall also include candidates belonging to different genders, as indicated in the notice of call of the shareholders' meeting, in order to ensure that at least one third of the elected directors (rounded up to the next whole number in case of fractional number) belongs to the less represented gender.
+In this regard, it should be noted that the extraordinary shareholders' meeting of May 24, 2018 resolved to expunge the transitional clause that limited to the first three renewals after August 12, 2012 the effectiveness of the statutory provisions aimed at ensuring the balance between genders in the composition of Enel's board of directors (and board of statutory auditors).
+With regard to the modalities for the appointment of the board of directors, the Corporate bylaws provide for a specific correction mechanism ("sliding clause") to be used in the event that, following the vote, balance between genders is not achieved.